xwang-phunware/maas-engagement-ios-sdk/MIGRATION.md

 	````
 	func userNotificationCenter(_ center: UNUserNotificationCenter, willPresent notification: UNNotification, withCompletionHandler completionHandler: @escaping (UNNotificationPresentationOptions) -> Void) {
         PWEngagement.retrieveMessage(with: notification.request.content.userInfo) { [weak self] (message, error) in
-            // TODO... show the notification when app is running in the foreground.
+            // TODO... you may need add code here to show the notification when app is running in the foreground.

-            // Complete the handler by poping a alert or something
+            // Complete the handler
             completionHandler(.alert)
         }
     }